-- 3. After reading the CD-ROM files, the REDUCE files will be unpacked and put into the approriate places in the REDUCE homedir tree. - 4.
-As final step a group (called "REDUCE 3.7") of Windows icons is generated which allows the user to start REDUCE by double clicking the icon. - 5.
+- 3. After reading the CD-ROM files, the REDUCE files will be unpacked and put into the approriate places in the REDUCE homedir tree.
+If you are reinstalling the software to a non-empty directory, please allow overwriting of files when prompted. - 4.
+As final step a group (called "REDUCE 3.8") of Windows icons is generated which allows the user to start REDUCE by double clicking the icon. - 5.
 To test the installation double click the REDUCE icon.
 This will open a window where the message:

 '''

 loading ....

-REDUCE 3.7, 15-Apr-1999 ...
+REDUCE 3.8, 15-Apr-2004 ...

+1:

 '''

 appears followed by an input prompt.
 Enter bye; .
 This will end the first session.

 The installation is now complete.

-3.4 The shortcuts in the REDUCE group
+The shortcuts in the REDUCE group